Hostels and bunkhouses provide friendly, flexible accommodation along the Pennine Way.

 Earby Friends of Nature House (2KM from The Pennine Way path)

 Airton Barn, Friends Meeting House (<1KM from The Pennine Way path).
-After Airton Barn between Silverdale Road and High Birkwith, the Pennine way climbs Pen-y-ghent.
+After Airton Barn between Silverdale Road and High Birkwith, the Pennine way climbs Pen-y-Ghent.
 At 2227ft it is the smallest of Yorkshire’s three peaks.

-The Pennine Way at Pen-y-ghent.
+The Pennine Way at Pen-y-Ghent.

-Pennine Way where it crosses the Dales Way not far from Gauber Bunkbarn
+Pennine Way where it crosses the Dales Way

 The path descends to the River Tees and follows the river up past High Force and Cauldron Snout waterfalls before rising up and crossing the fells to High Cup, Great Dunfell and Cross Fell.
 This climb is followed by another descent into Alston, which shares the title of England’s highest market town with Buxton, close to Edale at the southern end of the Way.